-The Company established the Audit Committee on 11th December, 1998 and has formulated its written terms of reference, which have from time to time been modified, in accordance with the prevailing provisions of the CG Code.
-The Audit Committee comprises four Independent Non-executive Directors, namely, Mr. Paul Joseph Tighe (Chairman of the Audit Committee), Mr. Cheong Ying Chew, Henry, Mrs. Sng Sow-mei alias Poon Sow Mei and Mr. Lan Hong Tsung, David.
-The principal duties of the Audit Committee include: review and supervision of the Group's financial reporting system, risk management and internal control systems; review of the Group's financial information; review of the relationship with the external auditor of the Company; and performance of the corporate governance functions delegated by the Board.
+The Audit Committee, headed by an Independent Non-executive Director, comprises four Independent Non-executive Directors.
+The Audit Committee is chaired by Mr. Paul Joseph Tighe with Mr. Cheong Ying Chew, Henry, Mrs. Sng Sow-mei alias Poon Sow Mei and Mr. Lan Hong Tsung, David as members.
+The Audit Committee is responsible for overseeing the Group's financial reporting system, risk management and internal control systems, monitoring the integrity of the Group's financial information, overseeing the relationship with the external auditor of the Company, reviewing the arrangements that the Company's employees may use, in confidence and anonymity, to raise concerns about possible improprieties and ensuring proper arrangements are in place for fair and independent investigations and follow-up actions, and performing corporate governance functions delegated by the Board.

-The Group's interim report for the six months ended 30th June, 2022 has been reviewed by the Audit Committee.
+The Group's interim report for the six months ended 30th June, 2023 has been reviewed by the Audit Committee.